30 Sep How Long Does Alcohol Stay in Your Urine?

 The length of time alcohol remains in the urine easily exceeds the time when a person will feel intoxicated.
 In fact, alcohol can be detected in the urine up to three days from your last drink.
 Of course, the exact timeframe won’t be the same for everyone, since there are several factors to consider.

 Alcohol doesn’t affect everyone the same way.
-It also isn’t metabolized at the same rate.
+The metabolism rate of individuals can vary and alcohol is not broken down at the same rate.
 For example, the amount a person weighs, their overall build, and even gender can make a difference in how quickly alcohol is eliminated from the system.

 The type of drink ingested and the amount of alcohol also weighs heavily on how long alcohol will stay in the urine.
 A standard drink is considered a 12-oz. beer, 5-oz glass of wine, or 1.5 oz. of spirits, according to the National Institute on Alcohol Abuse and Alcoholism.
 A drink that exceeds this definition, such as a beer or spirit that contains a higher percentage of alcohol, will have a greater impact on a person.